Skip to main content

 Set up the recordSDK

 If the recordSDK is supported and the button you’ll attach it to exists in the DOM, call the setup function with a reference to your public app id.
-If you are using an SDK Custom app or key-pair auth with an SDK Standard app, follow the steps here.
+If you are using a key-pair with your SDK app, follow the steps here.
 The response will be a Promise object which resolves to a configureButton function.

 const button = document.getElementById(BUTTON_ID);